Probing Stochastic Ultralight Dark Matter with Space-based Gravitational-Wave Interferometers: Detection with A Detector Network

-Comparing with Eq.~$(\ref{1d lambda^2})$, we observe a $\sqrt{2}$ improvement in sensitivity for the two-detector network.
-In general, if there are $n$ co-aligned and co-located identical detectors, we will have $n(n-1)/2$ detector pairs, resulting in a $\sqrt{n(n-1)/2}$ improvement in sensitivity.
+Comparing with Eq.~$(\ref{1d lambda^2})$, we observe a $\sqrt{2}$ improvement in sensitivity.
+In general, if there are $n$ co-aligned and co-located identical detectors, we will have a $\sqrt{n}$ improvement.

 This is in sharp contrast with SGWB detection.
 In SGWB detection, we typically achieve about several orders of magnitude improvement in sensitivity when correlating the outputs of two detectors.
-It may seem surprising we only have a $\sqrt{2}$ improvement here.
+It may seem surprising we only have a $\sqrt{2}$ improvement for ULDM.
+To address this question, we need to understand why correlation usually can lead to a substantial enhancement in sensitivity in SGWB detection.

-To address this question, it is important to understand why correlation usually can lead to a substantial enhancement in sensitivity in SGWB detection.
 A key technique employed in the search of deterministic GW signals is matched filtering.
 In the context of ``deterministic", the signal is uniquely determined by its parameters, which allows us to predict its shape either in the time domain or frequency domain.
 Leveraging this predicted shape enables us to match it with the detector's output, thereby greatly improving sensitivity.
 However, for ``stochastic" signals, their shape in a specific realization cannot be predicted even with the knowledge of the parameters determining their statistical properties.
 To tackle this issue, we require the use of two detectors.
-With two detectors at our disposal, we can use the output of one detector as the template to match the output of the other detector.
+With two detectors, we can use the output of one detector as the template to match the output of the other detector.
 This is precisely the correlation technique used in SGWB detection.
 The picture in the detection of ULDM is different.
 Although the amplitude of ULDM signal is stochastic, we know it consists of oscillating sine waves with frequency $f_c$.
 Using sine waves with different frequencies as templates, essentially performing the Fourier transform, will filter out the ULDM signal from the data.
-Therefore, the excess power calculated in \ref{Sensitivity of Single Detector} is already equivalent to matched filtering and the $\sqrt{2}$ improvement in sensitivity when correlating the output of two detectors in ULDM detection corresponds to the $\sqrt{2}$ improvement when optimally combining the measurements of two detector pairs in SGWB detection.
+Therefore, we have performed matched filtering using the excess power approach in sec.~\ref{Sensitivity of Single Detector}.
+The $\sqrt{2}$ improvement in sensitivity when correlating the output of two detectors in ULDM detection corresponds to the $\sqrt{2}$ improvement when optimally combining the measurements of two detector pairs in SGWB detection~\cite{PhysRevD.59.102001}.